starktara/bb/README.md

 --2) Steps to sell your two-wheeler, this whole section is missing, attaching a reference file (Ref-04)

-3) The design of the form is different than the provided one, attaching a reference file (Ref-05).
+3) The design of the form is different than the provided one, attaching a reference file (WIP - 5 Text fields to be converted to Dropdown).

 --4) BikeBazaar Advantage (Selling process) section is missing, attaching a reference file (Ref-06).